The deconsolidation of liberal democracy in horror gaming

 Whatever the true cause, I felt depressed.
 Whatever could be done about the true cause, I wanted catharsis too.

-An overtly unrealistic cause of the authoritarian development could be dealt with in fiction.
-For this I went to the Delta Green role-playing game, where “[d]emocratic government has been subverted”.5 The first paragraph of John Tynes' introduction to the original sourcebook reads like the perfect fit:
+An overtly unrealistic cause of the authoritarian development could be dealt with in fiction, as it had been dealt with in science fiction for decades.
+For this I went to the Delta Green role-playing game, where “[d]emocratic government has been subverted”.6 The first paragraph of John Tynes’s introduction to the original sourcebook reads like the perfect fit:

 It’s funny how no one seems to trust the American government these days.
 The rise of such mistrust is easy to plot, going back as it does to American’s foundations of civil liberty and decentralized power, and surfacing in modern times with the downing of the U-2 spy plane (when President Eisenhower was caught lying to the American people), the Bay of Pigs invasion, the assassination of JFK, the Vietnam war, the Tuskegee STD experiments, the Watergate incident, the energy crisis, the Iran-Contra scandal, the Waco fiasco, and so on.
 Thirty years ago, it was fashionable not to trust the government; today it’s pop culture.
 Conspiracy theories are a national pastime, and one of the most successful television series of the last several years has made a habit of portraying elements of the government as corrupt and as conspiratorial to the detriment of the public interest.

-Yes, it's funny, in a sick sort of way.
-Almost as if someone planned it.6
+Yes, it’s funny, in a sick sort of way.
+Almost as if someone planned it.7

 As the ultimate cause, Delta Green proposes literally non-human interests.
 These are godlike, intractable and closed to catharsis, but they have human agents and proxies who can be defeated.
 For instance, I thought of arranging a scenario using the Cult of Transcendence from Delta Green: Targets of Opportunity (2010), but the CoT is poorly written, being merely grotesque.
 I wanted something that would involve my players.

 I thought of the Delta Green conspiracy itself struggling under increased workloads and political scrutiny since 9/11.
-DG would be tempted to reduce democratic public insight into government institutions, simply to regain its own freedom and reduce the chance of a Mythos “leak” akin to Tynes' Watergate, or the Pentagon Papers.
-In at least one DG author's view, apathy helps DG.
-It is a form of insulation, causing people to shrug off even major revelations like PRISM.7
+DG would be tempted to reduce democratic public insight into government institutions, simply to regain its own freedom and reduce the chance of a Mythos “leak” akin to Tynes’s Watergate or the Pentagon Papers.
+In at least one DG author’s view, apathy helps DG.
+It is a form of insulation, causing people to shrug off even major revelations like PRISM.8

 DG affecting public opinion is also diegetically difficult.
 The group is too small and secretive to do it in the manner of a major corporation.
 My idea was therefore that DG would use lesser conspiracy theories like Pizzagate.
 The climate of credulity surrounding the Trump administration would tempt individual agents, with their hands in law enforcement and intelligence, to give credence to such alt-right fantasies, drawing the attention of the media away from a DG operation happening somewhere else.
 This could be directly implemented by the players themselves as a subplot in a contemporary scenario.
 It’s a slightly updated form of a standard diversionary tactic.

 In the long term, the tactic could backfire.
-Decreased scepticism about outlandish conspiracy theories could lead people to investigate DG, or take Mythos revelations more seriously.
-More problematically, decreased political engagement is the work and goal of some of DG's enemies.
+Authority figures promoting conspiracy theories could lead people to investigate DG or take Mythos revelations more seriously.
+More problematically, decreased political engagement is the work and goal of some of DG’s enemies.
 In effect, DG would be threatening to turn sides.
 The natural dramatic arc of the subplot would be for the player characters to realize the danger and resist further temptation.

 On 2016-12-11, I went to the Delta Green Mailing List (DGML) to float my idea.
 I got some good input: